Most days we cruise through life not sparing a thought to where the many inventions in our life come from.

 So here are my top ten accidental discoveries and inventions that have helped shape the world as we know it.

-Roughly 2,000 years ago in China a cook was experimenting with charcoal, sulphur and saltpetre.
+Roughly 2,000 years ago in China, a cook was experimenting with charcoal, sulfur, and saltpeter.

 Three items commonly found in kitchens back then.
 When he found that the mixture he’d created burned.

 He played about a bit with his new-found fire-powder, as any self-respecting kitchen-alchemist would, and found that when compressed into a bamboo tube it exploded.

 After a few more combinations the cook found that he could cause different colored explosions and different effects to create what we now know as fireworks.